Christianity in Africa: The Maghreb

 In 2009, the UNO counted 45,000 Roman Catholics and 50,000 to 100,000 Protestants in Algeria.
 Conversions to Christianity have been most common in Kabylie, especially in the wilaya of Tizi Ouzou.
 In that wilaya, the proportion of Christians has been estimated to be between 1% and 5%.
 A 2015 study estimates 380,000 Muslims converted to Christianity in Algeria.

 Before the independence in 1956; Morocco was home to half a million Europeans, mostly Christians.
 The numbers of the Catholics in French Morocco reached about 360,000 or about 4.1% of the population.
-In 1950, Catholics in Spanish protectorate in Morocco and Tangier constitute 14.5% of the population, and the Spanish Morocco was home to 113,000 Catholic settlers.
-Catholics in Spanish protectorate in Morocco and Tangier were mostly of Spanish descent, and to a lesser extent of Portuguese, French and Italian ancestry.
+In 1950, Catholics in Spanish protectorate in Morocco and Tangier constituted 14.5% of the population, and the Morocco was home to 113,000 Catholics.
+Catholics in Spanish protectorate in Morocco and Tangier were mostly of Iberian descent, and to a lesser extent of French and Italian ancestry.
 The U.S. State Department estimates the number of Moroccan Christians as more than 40,000.
 Pew-Templeton estimates the number of Moroccan Christians at 20,000.
-Most Christians reside in the Casablanca, Tangier and Rabat urban areas.
-The majority of Christians in Morocco are foreigners, although some reports states that there is a growing number of native Moroccans (45,000) converting to Christianity, especially in the rural areas.
-Many of the converts are baptized secretly in Morocco's churches.
-Since 1960 a growing number of Moroccan Muslims are converting to Christianity.
+Most Christians reside in the Casablanca, Tangier, and Rabat.
+The majority of Christians in Morocco are foreigners, although some reports state that there are growing numbers of Moroccans (45,000) converting to Christianity (particularly in the rural areas).
+Many of the converts are baptized in Morocco's churches.
+Since 1960, a growing number of Moroccan Muslims have converted to Christianity.

-Before the independence in 1956; Tunisia was home to 255,000 Europeans, mostly Christians.
+Before its independence in 1956, Tunisia was home to 255,000 Europeans, mostly Christians.
 The Christian community in Tunisia, composed of indigenous residents, Tunisians of Italian and French descent, and a large group of native-born citizens of Berber and Arab descent, numbers 50,000 and is dispersed throughout the country.
 The Office for Democracy, Human Rights and Labor in the United States also noted the presence of thousands of Tunisians who converted to Christianity.

 Some scholars and media reports indicate that there been increasing numbers of conversions to Christianity among the Berbers.